 In case you haven’t heard, LA is a pizza town now.
 Or should we say - we now have pizza that we can proudly share with our annoying East coast friends without them throwing it in our faces.
 And leading the charge is Triple Beam, the fantastic order-at-the-counter pizzeria in Highland Park that serves thick, Roman-style slices with a great back patio that where you can drink wine all night.
 The menu changes almost daily, so don’t get too hung up on certain ingredients.
 Just go in knowing that you’re about to eat our favorite pizza in LA.

 Triniti is a modern Echo Park coffee shop that serves futuristic-looking food you’d happily eat in a restaurant with white tablecloths for double the price.
-At Triniti, you order at the counter, snag a stool, and wonder why you eat cold quinoa out of tupperware most days of the week.
+At Triniti, you order at the counter, snag a stool, and wonder why you eat cold quinoa out of plastic containers most days of the week.
 The menu changes pretty frequently, but know you’re going to eat things like pole bean salad, chickpea stew, and potatoes in a bowl of poached eggs.
 The food might look like it fell out of a sci-fi movie, but it’s all very comforting.

 A bunch of new dumpling places have opened up on the Eastside recently, but our favorite is Dan.
 It’s a bright, modern spot in Pasadena where you can watch the people in the kitchen pinch your xiao long bao closed through a window.
 Our favorites are the blue crab and pork, but you really can’t go wrong with any of them.
 They also have dungeness crab fried rice that comes to life and appears to us in visions every now and then.
 Once you get there, you might have to wait for a table, but the line moves quickly.